What Are Blisters?

 Infection: Skin blisters are among the most easily observable signs of several infectious conditions, including shingles, chickenpox, cold sores, impetigo, and various fungal infections.

 Friction: Friction blisters are among the most common types of skin blisters.
 Foot friction blisters are caused by brief and intense contact between a specific skin area and a shoe or sock.
-Friction blisters differ from corns and calluses in that corns and calluses occur over time and cause a thickening of the skin.
+Friction blisters differ from corns and calluses in that corns and calluses occur over time and cause a thickening of the skin, whereas friction blisters develop rapidly and do not involve a thickening of the skin.

 Signs & Symptoms